sparkutils/kogito-4-spark/docs/index.md

 ### Debug mode

 Use debugMode when calling evaluate to force the full DMNResult structure (without results) to be written out into additional dmnDebugMode and dmnMessages fields, in the case where no issues are present this is likely overkill and should be kept for debug information only.
-The debugMode field has the following DDL type (also found in ResultProcessors.debugDDL):
+The dmnDebugMode field has the following DDL type (also found in ResultProcessors.debugDDL with KogitoResult provided to serialize it):

 ```sql
 dmnDebugMode: array< struct<